- Target U.S. constitutes 100% of the Trefis price estimate for Target's stock.

 WHAT HAS CHANGED?

 Instead of building out more e-commerce fulfillment centers as was the conventional wisdom at the time, Target decided to put its stores at the center of its omnichannel strategy, leveraging them for same-day pickup.
 It also acquired Shipt for same-day delivery capabilities.
-That strategy has underpinned much of the company's growth over the last few years and helped it deliver an operating margin of 7.1% in fiscal 2020, ahead of rivals like Amazon, Walmart, and Costco.
+That strategy has underpinned much of the company's growth over the last few years and helped it deliver an operating margin of 9.8% in Q1( vs.6.5% consensus), ahead of rivals like Amazon, Walmart, and Costco.

 - Increase in Small- format Stores

 Target will accelerate its small-format store openings to 30 to 40 new stores a year, up from a record 29 in 2020.
 The small-format concept allows the company to penetrate densely populated, underserved areas in cities and college towns, and the format pairs with its omnichannel strategy, allowing for convenient pickup points.
 Target finished 2020 with 115 small stores, meaning that figure could nearly triple to about 300 over the next five years, according to its growth forecast.

 Looking ahead, Target expects positive single-digit comparable sales growth in the last two quarters of the year.
 In addition, Target expects full-year operating margin rate will be well above last year's rate of 7.0% and is noted to have the potential to top 8.0%.